 C) Refuted counterargument

 Students can research a previous presidential election and analyze the Electoral College results and the current issues and reasons that explain those results.
-Final result can be a paper, PowerPoint, etc.
+Final result can be a paper, video, website, presentation, etc.